-The Oregon State Building and Construction Trades Council represents approximately 25,000 construction workers in 21 member unions that are highly skilled in a wide array of crafts.
+The Oregon State Building and Construction Trades Council represents 30 affiliated member unions that are highly skilled in a wide array of crafts.
 These men and women are an intricate part of Oregon’s workforce, our region’s economy, and future economic prosperity.

 This can be seen in our apprenticeship programs, which have been improving construction in Oregon since 1931.
 Oregon was the second state in the nation to establish apprenticeship training at the state level.
 These programs allow us to continue great traditions of quality work through today.
 Our history of passing traditions and best practices from one generation to the next has allowed us to become a leader in sustainable building.
 Contractors rely on our tradesmen and women to achieve LEED certification.

 It is our unwavering belief in the social contract that motivates our efforts to improve the quality of life of workers, both in the workplace and in the communities where we live and raise our families.
 These values are the foundation of our political efforts to promote policies that are important to all construction workers, such as the right to organize.
 Strong wage and hour laws, safe working conditions, and funding for capital infrastructure have been our top agenda items for quite some time, and we expand this scope to other issues as necessary.